adraismawur/python-template-maxi/README.md

 - You do not have to use the template/ subfolder if you have only a few functions/files
 - Have fun!

+### Running your unit tests

+All that is needed to execute your unit tests is to run ```pytest``` in your repository directory.

+### Committing

+1. Run `git add .` to stage all files
+    - You can stage individual files by giving only the paths to those files, the filenames or a pattern, e.g. ```git add your_project_name/**/*.py```
+2. Run `Git commit -m "initial commit"` to make your first commit

+If you ran pre-commit before doing this and pre-commit works correctly, you should see two checks (black and flake8) passing with no errors.

+If there are issues with your code caught by flake8 or by black, the commit will not complete.
+You need to make changes and stage them again using ```git add``` to make sure pre-commit sees them.
+If changes are made by black, these changes are not automatically staged, and you need to add them as well using ```git add```

 ## Why should I use this?